 -

 We use sit -on-top Tandem Kayaks which are about 13′ long and about 3′ wide.
-The maximum weight of each paddler is limited to 275 pounds with a combined weight not exceeding 450 pounds per kayaks.”
+The maximum weight of each paddler is limited to 275 pounds with a combined weight not exceeding 450 pounds per kayak.”
 Exceeding our weight limitations will result in your kayak becoming much more difficult to balance and more likely to capsize.
-Capsizing is common on kayaks but it is again more difficult for a larger person to reenter the kayak after capsizing.
+Capsizing is common on kayaks but it is more difficult for a larger person to reenter the kayak after capsizing.

 -